 What Do MPH Graduates Do?

-MPH degree holders often pursue careers directly related to public healthcare, especially in government.
+MPH graduates often pursue careers directly related to public healthcare, especially in government.
 Depending on their role, these professionals can work on projects and initiatives to improve water quality, air quality, pollution, and other issues that affect health on a large scale.

 Types of careers:

-- Epidemiologist: These professionals work in local and national health departments, health organizations, or pharmaceutical companies to understand the causes of the spread of disease.
+- Epidemiologist: Epidemiologists work in local and national health departments, health organizations, or pharmaceutical companies to understand the causes of the spread of disease.
 They evaluate and monitor breakouts of disease and work to develop solutions and potential treatments.
+According to the BLS, epidemiologists earned a median annual salary of $74,560 in May 2020.

-- Public Health Project Manager: The main responsibilities of these healthcare professionals is to provide resources, services, or medical assistance to individuals suffering from diseases or health issues, such as HIV/AIDS, or from natural disasters, war, or other emergency situations.
+- Public Health Project Manager: The main responsibilities of public health project managers are to provide resources, services, or medical assistance to individuals suffering from diseases or health issues, such as HIV/AIDS, or from natural disasters, war, or other emergency situations.
+Public health project managers fall under the BLS category of social and community service managers and earned a median annual salary of $69,600 in May 2020.

-- Health Informatics Specialist: Also known as biostatisticians, these public health professionals analyze data and leverage their statistical expertise and public health knowledge to identify population health trends.
+- Health Informatics Specialist: Also known as biostatisticians, health informatics specialists analyze data and apply their statistical expertise and public health knowledge to identify population health trends.
 They may also work on experimental treatments for diseases and use their medical research to find connections between a disease and demographics, psychographics, or other lifestyle factors and public health issues.
+According to May 2021 data from PayScale, health informatics specialists earn a median annual salary of approximately $67,000.

 Similarities Between MHA and MPH Degrees